shubhamchandak94/ProtographLDPC/README.md

 Note
 ---
-- change run permissions for all necessary bash scripts before attempting to run any of the added processes
+- Change run permissions for all necessary bash scripts before attempting to run any of the added processes
     - ./MakePCHK
     - ./MakePCHKT
     - ./PipelineExecutor